Milan I of Serbia: Post-monarchical role

 On 29 April, a royal decree reinstated Milan and Natalija, who in the meantime had become ostensibly reconciled, in their positions as members of the royal family.
 On 21 May, the constitution of 1869 was restored, and Milan continued to exercise considerable influence over his son.
 The queen, who had been residing chiefly at Biarritz, returned to Belgrade in May 1895, after four years of absence, and was greeted by the populace with great enthusiasm.
-At this, the ex-king again left the country.
+At this, the ex-king Milan again left the country.